-So I used to live in LA for a long while, ten years to be exact.
-I spent a good chunk of my formative year growing up in the suburb of LA, before getting thrown into the heart of the city when I attended UCLA for my undergrad studies (that’s the 4-year university system for you non-Americans).
+I used to live in LA for a long while, ten years to be exact.
+I spent a good chunk of my formative year growing up in the suburb of LA before getting thrown into the heart of the city.
+I attended UCLA for my undergrad studies – that’s the 4-year university system for you non-Americans.
+Safe to say I spent my best years here!
 I love LA so much and I want to help make your stay here to be as enjoyable as possible.
-So I’ve put together a Los Angeles itinerary that’s hopefully easy to follow for you guys!
+So I’ve put together a Los Angeles itinerary that’s hopefully easy to follow for you guys.

 It’s going to be a long one, so buckle up.

 Special thanks to my good friend Kat for being a true champ.
 She and I met while we were students at UCLA.
 She continued to live in LA while I moved to Singapore.
 When I visited her back in September, she drove me around everywhere.
 And I do mean, EVERYwhere which is not an easy feat.
 Even to all the parts of LA that we didn’t get to explore as the poor, car-less students that we were.
 Thank you so much, Kat!! <3

 Los Angeles Travel Tips

 Get the Go Los Angeles Card – Depending on how much time you have in LA, it might be worth it to get the Go Los Angeles Card – All Inclusive Pass (use this link to get it for a discount).
 The card will already pay for itself if you plan to get the multi-day card and plan to visit one of the amusement parks (except Disneyland) – check the list of attractions here.
 To make it easier for you, I’ll also note which landmarks I mention below is included with the Go Los Angeles Card.